-The program will begin in the spring semester with an overnight retreat at BC’s conference center in Dover, followed by three on-campus meetings.
-The fall semester will have two on-campus meetings and ends with an overnight retreat.
+The program will begin in the spring semester with an overnight retreat, followed by three on-campus meetings.
+The fall semester will have two on-campus meetings.